Marquis4484/resume-site/README.md

 'dark' theme state variables.

 ### Nav
 The nav bar contains links to each section of this project, a hamburger menu, and a dark mode toggle switch.
-The dark toggle only effects the Nav bar because I need to restructure the css in the future so, that will involve changing how the 'light' and 'dark' themes are distributed throughout the app.
-I want to research a more efficient way of distributing this light and dark functionality throughout my app without the process being tedious.
-As a result, the dark mode functionality with be locked to the navbar.
+The dark toggle effects the brightest parts of the webpage.
+It also inverts the text on the main page and the contact page.
+Within the mobile display the Project and Contact link are hidden so it is advised to use the hamburger menu to navigate this webpage.

 ### Intro
 This compnent is the first page that you will see.
 It contains a small introduction about myself and contians a link to both my resume and my github.